The raw data for the league tables all come from sources in the public domain.

 - The 2008 Research Assessment Exercise, conducted by the funding councils, provides the data for the research assessment measure used in the tables.

 - The funding councils also have a statutory responsibility to assess the quality of learning and teaching in the UK universities they fund.
-In England, Wales and Northern Ireland, the funding councils oversaw the National Student Survey, a major survey of the views of final year students of the quality of the courses they were studying on.
+In England, Wales and Northern Ireland, the funding councils oversee the annual National Student Survey (NSS), a major survey of the views of final year students of the quality of the courses they were studying on.
 We use the outcomes of this survey as a measure of student satisfaction.

 - In a few cases the source data were not available and were obtained directly from the individual universities.